11ty/11ty-website/src/docs/cms.md

 _Content Management Systems_ (CMS) add a web-based interface to your site, allowing both technical and non-technical folks the ability to easily update the web site on-the-go.

-Eleventy (like most site generators) is not tightly coupled to any CMS and offers the flexibility to work with a wide variety of available industry and community options!
-Content Management Systems decoupled in this way are known as Headless.
+Eleventy (like most site generators) is not tightly coupled to any specific CMS and offers the flexibility to work with a wide variety of available industry and community options!
+Content Management Systems decoupled in this way are known as _Headless_.

 Using a Headless CMS offers a variety of benefits that will be immediately recognizable to developers familiar with more tightly-coupled/monolithic options, where the front and back-end are co-dependent on each other.